JD297/beethoven/README.md

 ```

 ## License
-Beethoven is completly free and released under the [BSD-2-Clause License](LICENSE.md).
+Beethoven is completely free and released under the [BSD-2-Clause License](LICENSE.md).